anthony-cooper/modelRunner/README.md

 # modelRunner
 Tool(s) to help run Flood Modeller and/or TUFLOW models
+---
+* python tool that translates a generic IEF (using TUFLOW event/scenario notation) into a true IEF